Studio Flat Mortgages Explained

 Can you get a mortgage on a studio flat?

 When determining lending policy, mortgage providers are concerned with resale value.
 If they have to repossess the property, they want to be able to sell quickly, easily and without making a loss.
-Lenders that view studio flats as undesirable are less inclined to lend on them.
+Lenders who view studio flats as undesirable are less inclined to lend to them.

 So, it is not always easy to get a mortgage on a studio flat – unless you know the right places to look and where to turn for the right advice.